quantavil/obsidian/Testing/Selenium/wdf.md

 -   Developing advanced automation frameworks which needs features like
     -   Customized results reporting
     -   Portability across browsers and operating systems.

-**Selenium Grid**
+- Selenium WebDriver tests can be integrated with tools like Cucumber , JIRA, Jenkins **Selenium Grid**
 -   Multiple tests have to be run in parallel on multiple machines to reduce overall execution time.
 -   Tests need to be distributed across multiple machines to check for application compatibility with different OS-Browser combinations.